-Upon the occurrence of an incident of war (including the ongoing developments between Russia and Ukraine), riot or civil unrest (such as the recent protests with respect to COVID-19 restrictions), the impacted country, province, or region may not efficiently and quickly recover from such event, which could have a materially adverse effect on the Corporation, its customers, and/or either of their businesses or operations.
+Upon the occurrence of an incident of war (including the war in Ukraine), riot or civil unrest, the impacted country, province, or region may not efficiently and quickly recover from such event, which could have a materially adverse effect on the Corporation, its customers, and/or either of their businesses or operations.
 In addition, related events can result in volatility and disruption to local and global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Corporation, its customers, and/or either of their businesses or operations.